-- 1) Extra days off will be given to employees on a 53-hour average workweek, to adjust the employee's average work hours, per FLSA cycle. - 2) Employees must choose when they will take their EDO's in accordance with this Section, Step 9 of this Article.
-These EDO picks will occur immediately prior to vacation picks; each employee will schedule all of their EDO's at this time. - 3) EDO's will not be considered scheduled, until the dates have been submitted and approved by Management. - 4) Once scheduled, EDO's may not be moved.
-Exceptions may be made for unusual circumstances, at the sole discretion of the Chief. - 5) Employees will be given nine (9) EDO's each contract year, with a maximum of one (1) EDO in a single FLSA cycle. - 6) EDO's will be paid leave and will be compensated at the employee's normal rate.
-EDO's will not count as hours worked. - 7) Employees transferred from a 40-hour average workweek to a 53-hour average workweek will be assigned one (1) EDO for every forty-one (41) days remaining in the year.
-Employees assigned to a 40-hour average workweek will not receive EDO's. - 8) Employees on leave will retain their assigned EDO's. - 9) EDO's will be picked according to the following criteria: - a) All EDO's will be picked in the order of the most senior in rank to least senior in rank.
-Once all EDO's have been picked, vacation picks will occur in accordance with Article 21. - b) After vacation picks have been completed, EDO's may be moved or traded within the guidelines listed in this section.
-These moves will be first come, first served.
-Upon completion of all moves and trades, the final dates for EDO's and Vacation will be submitted to Management. - c) One (1) EDO will be scheduled in each critical cycle; a maximum of one (1) EDO will be scheduled in any cycle.
+- 1) Extra days off will be given to Employees on a 53-hour average workweek, to adjust the Employee's average work hours, per FLSA cycle. - 2) Employees must choose when they will take their EDO's in accordance with this Section, step 10) of this Article.
+These EDO picks will occur immediately prior to vacation picks; each Employee will schedule all of their EDO's at this time. - 3) EDO's will not be considered scheduled, until the dates have been submitted and approved by Management. - 4) Once scheduled, EDO's may not be moved.
+Exceptions may be made for unusual circumstances, at the sole discretion of the Chief. - 5) Employees will be given nine (9) EDO's each contract year, with a maximum of one (1) EDO in a single FLSA cycle. - 6) Employees will also be given one (1) additional EDO (for a total of ten (10)), which may be used in any FLSA cycle, including cycles where the Employee has already selected an EDO. - 7) EDO's will be paid leave and will be compensated at the Employee's normal rate.
+EDO's will not count as hours worked. - 8) Employees transferred from a 40-hour average workweek to a 53-hour average workweek will be assigned one (1) EDO for every thirty-seven (37) days remaining in the year.
+Employees assigned to a 40-hour average workweek will not receive EDO's. - 9) Employees on leave will retain their assigned EDO's. - 10) EDO's will be picked according to the following criteria: - a) All EDO's will be picked in the order of the most senior in rank to least senior in rank.
+Once all EDO's have been picked, vacation picks will occur in accordance with section 21.1 Vacation Picks. - b) After vacation picks have been completed, EDO's may be moved or traded within the